Connecting the Legs and Chest (Patrons)

 You may also enjoy exploring more purposefully putting the head down while lengthening the leg, and lifting it up as the leg slides a little shorter on your mat.
 In this coordination, you may notice a lovely relationship of your ribs alternately lifting and pressing against the ground.

-This lesson is found in Patrons Monthly, our always-growing collection of new lessons (one or more added every month) for Feldenkrais Project Patrons.
+This lesson is found in Patron Treasures, our exclusive collection of lessons for Feldenkrais Project Patrons.

 It’s also in our Walking from Your Spine Deep Dive.